c-hut/password-checker/README.md

 #### Steps

-1. Before doing anything, pending migrations to ensure the database scheme was up-to-date; this was achieved by running the following command from the root directory:
+1. Before doing anything, pending migrations were completed to ensure the database scheme was up-to-date; this was achieved by running the following command from the root directory:

    `python manage.py migrate`